renanrbo/odin-recipes/README.md

 - Homepage with navigation
 - Three recipes with their respective pages
 - Clean and minimal structure using only HTML
-- Assets folder with images for future use
+- Assets folder with images

 ## Technologies Used
 - HTML5